 THE CIVITAN/U.S.A.T.
-DORCHESTER SCHOLARSHIP is awarded annually to a second-year student in the Center for Chaplaincy Program who aspires to be a military, hospital, hospite, corporate or other professional chaplain.
+DORCHESTER SCHOLARSHIP is awarded annually to a second-year student in the Center for Chaplaincy Program who aspires to be a military, hospital, hospice, corporate or other professional chaplain.
 The successful candidate will be selected based on academic performance and financial need.

-HOOD THEOLOGICAL SEMINARY SPECIAL MERIT AWARD - an award given to graduating seniors who have demonstrated leadership, academic excellence and a commitment to the Seminary Community.
+HOOD THEOLOGICAL SEMINARY SPECIAL MERIT AWARD - an award given to graduating seniors who have demonstrated leadership, academic excellence, and a commitment to the Seminary Community.

-THE BISHOP JAMES WALKER HOOD ENDOWED PREMIER SCHOLARSHIPS -- Awards given to new and current full-time students who exemplify academic excellence.
+THE BISHOP JAMES WALKER HOOD ENDOWED PREMIER SCHOLARSHIPS -- Awards given to students who exemplify academic excellence.